-Make sure that you only add them as a named driver rather than having them insured as the main driver.
-Although this may produce a cheaper quote, if you will be behind the wheel on a day to day basis then you could be breaking the law.
+Make sure that you only add them as a named driver rather than insuring them as the main driver.
+Although the quote may be cheaper, if you will be driving on a daily basis then you could be breaking the law.

 This is called fronting, and it counts as fraud.
-Your insurer may cancel your policy, refuse to honour a claim should you have an accident and even inform other insurance companies of your misdemeanour, making it more expensive and difficult for you get insurance in future years.
+Your insurer may cancel your policy, refuse a claim if you have an accident and even inform other insurance firms of your misdemeanour, making it more expensive and difficult for you get insurance in the future.

 Breakdown cover is often cheaper for a vehicle rather than an individual, so if you only drive one car, this could be a great way to save money.

 Check if you could reduce the cost of your breakdown policy by switching to vehicle-based cover.

 Living alone means you will know exactly when you need to use any allocated parking you hold, so you could rent out your drive or parking space during the day.

 It could also be worth learning a few car maintenance basics to keep down its running costs.